 Before History Channel brought us the real story of the rebel slave in Barbarians Rising, Starz had stunned us all with its four seasons of Spartacus.
 The show, which is quite heavy on mixing recorded history and fictional events, gave us a strong and fierce Spartacus in Andy Whitfield — and, after his passing, Liam McKintyre — who fought the Roman slave system alongside his fellow gladiators Crixus and Gannicus.
 Starz's Spartacus isn't for the faint of heart.
 It is bloody, visceral and heavy on the sex scenes, but it's also an entertaining take — even if a bit fantastical — of the Roman Empire.

-Because of Andy's health issues after season 1, Starz allowed him one season off and, instead of following the first season's storyline, released a prequel to Spartacus while Andy was away.
+Because of Whitfield's health issues after Season 1, #Starz allowed him one season off and, instead of following the first season's storyline, released a prequel to Spartacus while Whitfield was away.
 For that reason, Spartacus' seasons aren't aligned in a chronological order, which may be confusing for new viewers.
 If you decide to have a go at Spartacus, follow it chronologically: Gods of The Arena, Spartacus, Vengeance and War of the Damned, and get ready for all the gore and violence you can master!

 Besides Andy Whitfield and Liam McKintyre in the lead role, the ensemble also includes John Hannah as Batiatus and Arrow's Amanda Waller, Cynthia Addai-Robinson.